Skip to searchSkip to main content

 Creative ideas for making Easter baskets & gifts

 A homemade Easter basket is the perfect place to store treasures from your Easter egg hunt or for wrapping a nice gift in.
-DIY Easter baskets are not expensive and they are very quick to make, cheap, and they look simply amazing.
+DIY Easter baskets are not expensive, are very quick to make, and look simply amazing.
 We have put together two different DIY ideas for Easter baskets with detailed instructions.
 We have also put together some ideas for children’s Easter gifts.

-Creative ideas on how to make an Easter basket
+Creative ideas on how to make an Easter basket: origami Easter basket

-The “Origami Easter Basket” is an amazing craft idea and it can easily be made last minute.
-You will only need a few things to make this modern looking Easter basket.
+The origami Easter basket is a cute craft idea that doesn't take much time and is therefore ideal as last-minute gift wrapping.
+You only need a few materials to make this modern Easter basket.

 • A3 size craft paper